FORESTS, MASKS, OCEAN, 16 days: Guinea Conakry, Liberia, Sierra Leone

-GUINEA CONAKRY, LIBERIA & SIERRA LEONE
+GUINEA CONAKRY, LIBERIA, SIERRA LEONE

 A new, intense, adventurous and refined itinerary in pure TransAfrica’s style will bring us at the heart of the African continent.
 We will discover lost villages, clay bas-relief, high waterfalls within the steep savannah of Fouta Djalon and the largest mountain massif in West Africa.
 We will drive down forgotten tracks and cross the longest liana bridges in the forest that hide the mystery of the birdmen and the longest liana-bridges of Africa.

 The freed slaves coming from the Americas developed the powerful Krio culture.
 Between Liberia and Sierra Leone, we will discover the discover the Krio culture’s places where the power lays, the metaphysical symbols of the unique architecture of wood and stone.

-The trip ends with the visit to the intriguing Freetown peninsula and with some relax on Banana Island, the most spectacular island of the Gulf of Guinea; isolated beaches, sun and coves surrounded by a lush vegetation.
+The trip ends with the visit to the intriguing Freetown peninsula and with some relax on Banana Island, the most spectacular island of the Gulf of Guinea; isolated beaches, sun and beaches surrounded by a lush vegetation.

-Arrival and transfer to hotel
+DAY 1: CONAKRY Arrival and transfer to hotel

 Brief visit to the capital and to the interesting small museum.
 After leaving the traffic jam, we will head to the first mountains of Kindia village.
-Overnight in comfortable bungalows with A/C

 Visit to the villa built by the colonial governor and later used by the first president of independent Guinea.
 The leader of the independence was Sekou Touré, one of the most radical activists against the colonialism; he kicked out the French and joined the Soviet Union’s side aligning with Ceausescu.
-Under Sekou Touré, the country became more and more isolated and the government turned into a dictatorship.
+Under Sekou Touré, the country became more and more isolated, and the government turned into a dictatorship.
 Some villas used by the ministers and by the guests of Sekou Touré are reminiscences of that time.
 In these villas Miriam Makeba met and married Stokley Carmichael, an exile who was among the inspirators of the armed wing of Black Panter in the US.

 Today we discover the largest massif of West Africa: Fouta Djalon where the mountains meet the savannah and the deep valleys hosting rice fields and forests.
 Here the highest waterfalls make the landscape more beautiful and site the “water basin” of West Africa.
 Thanks to a fresh climate, this region has been the most beloved holiday site during the colonial time.
 Peul people come from this area; Peul are known for their stunning beauty and for being the best zebu breeders od West Africa.
 In the XVII century the Fula’s (Peul) Jihad started from these mountains and they led the Peul to conquer the majority of savannah till Cameroun.